 In accordance with Article 70 of SAMA implementing regulations, the Company proposes to distribute, subject to the approval of SAMA, its annual net policyholders' surplus directly to policyholders at a time, and according to criteria, as set by its Board of Directors.
-During the period ended March 31, 2023, there were no significant changes in products or services and their terms of the insurance contracts offered by the Company.
+During the period ended 30 June 2023, there were no significant changes in products or services and their terms of the insurance contracts offered by the Company.
 Refer Note 3 for details regarding impact of adoption of IFRS 17 - Insurance Contracts ("IFRS 17") and IFRS 9 - Financial Instruments ("IFRS 9").

-Subsequent to the period end 31 March 2023, the Company dated 12 June 2023 has announced on Tadawul signing of a binding merger agreement with Enaya on 31 May 2023 (the "Merger Agreement") reflecting the agreement of both companies to merge through a share swap transaction, whereby the Company shall issue 0.8373985652173910 ordinary shares in UCA against each issued share in Enaya ("Exchange Ratio"), to the benefit of the entitled shareholders in Enaya (i.e., shareholders owning the shares issued in Enaya on the effective date of the Merger Transaction) as consideration for the transfer of assets and liabilities of Enaya to United Cooperative Assurance Company and without any cash consideration being paid ("Merger Transaction" or "Transaction" or "Merger"), all in accordance with applicable laws, notably the Companies Law issued by the Ministry of Commerce, the regulations of the Capital Market Authority ("CMA"), including the Mergers and Acquisitions Regulations, the Rules on the Offer of Securities and Continuing Obligations, the Listing Rules, as well as the relevant regulations of the Saudi Central Bank.
+On 01 June 2023, the Company has announced on Tadawul signing of a binding merger agreement with Saudi Enaya Cooperative Insurance Company "Enaya" on 31 May 2023 (the "Merger Agreement") reflecting the agreement of both companies to merge through a share swap transaction, whereby the Company shall issue 0.84 ordinary shares in UCA against each issued share in Enaya ("Exchange Ratio"), to the benefit of the entitled shareholders in Enaya (i.e., shareholders owning the shares issued in Enaya on the effective date of the Merger Transaction) as consideration for the transfer of assets and liabilities of Enaya to United Cooperative Assurance Company and without any cash consideration being paid ("Merger Transaction" or "Transaction" or "Merger"), all in accordance with applicable laws, notably the Companies Law issued by the Ministry of Commerce, the regulations of the Capital Market Authority ("CMA"), including the Mergers and Acquisitions Regulations, the Rules on the Offer of Securities and Continuing Obligations, the Listing Rules, as well as the relevant regulations of the Saudi Central Bank.
+Subsequent to the period ended, the Company has submitted the related regulatory requirements to Saudi Central Bank and Capital Market Authority.